Tsukuruu/bike-rental-app/README.md

 `{
   "title": "your_type_title"
 }`
-or use your CLI/pgAdmin to explicitly add types in postgres database table `types`.*
+or use your CLI/pgAdmin to explicitly add bike types in postgres database table `types`.*